 Ir al contenido principal

-This homemade coconut yogurt is a revelation for anyone seeking a thick, velvety, and dairy-free alternative to traditional dairy.
+This homemade coconut yoghurt is a revelation for anyone seeking a thick, velvety, and dairy-free alternative to traditional dairy.
 By blending unsweetened coconut flakes with hot water, you create a rich, additive-free milk that serves as the perfect base for fermentation.
 This vegan staple offers a clean, tropical flavour that far surpasses many shop-bought varieties, providing a wonderful source of plant-based fats and gut-friendly live cultures.

-Preparing your own yogurt is a rewarding process that fits perfectly into a healthy, whole-food lifestyle.
+Preparing your own yoghurt is a rewarding process that fits perfectly into a healthy, whole-food lifestyle.
 This recipe is designed to be fermented gently in a warm water bath, ensuring a consistent set every time.
 Enjoy it topped with fresh berries and toasted seeds for a nutritious breakfast, or use it as a cooling accompaniment to a spicy curry.
 Once chilled, it develops a beautifully spoonable texture that keeps well in the fridge for several days.

 Ingredients for Homemade Coconut Yoghurt